 Saying no

 If you want something doing, ask a busy mother, or so the saying goes.
 Well, I challenge you – all of us – to stop taking on other people’s stuff!
-One thing I’ve learned as a counsellor is quite how physically exhausting emotional energy is.
+One thing I’ve learned from being a counsellor is quite how physically exhausting emotional energy is.
 I’ve found that even if I’ve had a relatively relaxing day, I’m likely to feel physically shattered if I’ve had a tough phone call or meeting to navigate, or had to deal with an emotionally difficult situation.
 It’s one of the reasons I think parenting teenagers can still feel tiring, even though they often don’t need a lot from us in a practical sense.
 The sometimes emotionally overwhelming worries we have about our older kids can leave us exhausted and needing sleep in the same way that newborn sleep deprivation and toddler energy does.

 Nothing drains energy in midlife more than mental hard work.
 So we need to manage how much of it we do.
 We need boundaries.
 We need to learn to put ourselves first more often, and sometimes that means saying no, even to people you care about.